Hunting in Strathcona County

 The discharge of firearms in Strathcona County is controlled by the County's Firearm Control Bylaw 3-2014 and is enforced by the RCMP.
 Firearms may not be used for hunting in Sherwood Park, rural hamlets and on County property.

 The use of firearms is restricted within the Special Control Area.
-In this area, shotguns and muzzle loading rifles, bows and arrows, and cross-bows may be used to hunt white-tailed deer, plus antlered and antlerless for specialized license holders, during this year's Strathcona White-tailed deer hunt from October 25 to December 7.
+In this area, shotguns and muzzle-loading rifles, bows and arrows, and cross-bows may be used to hunt white-tailed deer and antlerless and antlered moose during this year’s Strathcona White-tailed Deer Hunt and Antlerless and Antlered Moose Special License from October 25 to December 7.

 Outside of the Special Control Area, Sherwood Park and rural hamlets, Strathcona County does not have bylaws restricting the use of firearms.
 Provincial and federal regulations apply in these areas.